rust-stuco/lectures/week2/slides.md

 # Mutable References are Exclusive

 * Sometimes people will refer to mutable references as exclusive references
-* This restrction allows for controlled mutation
+* This restriction allows for controlled mutation
 * Most languages will let you mutate whenever you want
 * Rust instead prevents data races at compile time!